stevencombs/retrocombs.github.io/_posts/2005-01-05-burn-an-iso-image-on-a-mac-using-burn.md

 category: apple
 ---

 Burning the contents of an [.iso](http://en.wikipedia.org/wiki/.iso) file should be a relatively intuitive and error free process; however, people often make a simple critical mistake.
-View my very popular video below that demonstrates how to use the [Burn application](http://burn-osx.sourceforge.net/Pages/English/home.html) to transfer the contents of an .iso file correctly to a CD.
+View my popular video below that demonstrates how to use the [Burn application](http://burn-osx.sourceforge.net/Pages/English/home.html) to transfer the contents of an .iso file correctly to a CD.

 <iframe width="640" height="360" src="//www.youtube.com/embed/GHpOXuzMMD8?list=PLC9C416411BBEF132" frameborder="0" allowfullscreen></iframe>